Last updated on November 19th, 2023

 Dolomites in March

 If you’re a skier, the Dolomites is an excellent place to visit in March, at the end of the winter ski season.
-Also nice to eat cozy winter mountain food, drink local wines, hang out in spas (hay bath anyone?), and explore museums and culture in Bolzano.
+Also nice to eat cozy winter mountain food, drink local wines, hang out in spas (hay bath anyone?), and explore museums, restaurants, and culture in Bolzano.

 Good To Know: Even if you don’t ski, you can participate in other winter sports and still visit the villages.